Xiaohu530/ipriot-car-park-prj/carpark-guide.md

 Now consider, between the `CarPark`, `Sensor`, and `Display` classes, which class is responsible for each piece of information?
 There's no right or wrong answer here.
 But you should be able to justify your answer.

 >Q. Which class is responsible for the number of available bays (and why)?
+CarPark.
+Because it knows the capacity, tracks car parked and then can calculate available bays.
 >
 >Q. Which class is responsible for the current temperature (and why)?
+Sensor.
+As a sensor could measure and report temperature.
 >
 >Q. Which class is responsible for the time (and why)?
+Display.
+The time can be retrived from system, and show up.
 >
 --------